 Licensee plans and procedures guiding the operation and maintenance of reactor facilities are required by 10 CFR 50.34(b) and (f), as referenced in 10 CFR 52.79.

 02.01 Sample Selection.
-Select a sample of at least 15 plant emergency procedures used by the licensee to correct and to mitigate emergencies and other significant plant events.
+Select a sample of at least 15 plant emergency operating procedures used by the licensee to correct and to mitigate emergencies and other significant plant events.
 Verify that each procedure is in the format specified in the administrative controls procedure.
 Verify that each procedure has been reviewed by a competent technical authority and found to be technically adequate to accomplish its stated purpose.

 02.02 Procedure Administration.
 Verify that administrative controls and responsibilities have been established for the review, approval, and periodic updating of emergency operating procedures that conforms to license requirements.